 Development and Scholarship FAQs: Applying for a Sabbatical

-An application for a sabbatical leave is submitted early in the fall semester, typically the 3rd Friday of October, of the preceding academic year.
+An application for a sabbatical leave is submitted in the fall semester, typically the 3rd Friday of October of the preceding academic year.
 Faculty members should anticipate information about the exact date through an email sent out at the start of the academic year.

-Please assemble all material in your application into one pdf file.
-Send one electronic copy of your application to the current Faculty Development and Scholarship Committee chair:
+Please assemble all material in your application into a single pdf file with the file name format “your last name_Sabbatical”.
+Send one electronic copy of your application to the current Faculty Development and Scholarship Committee (FDSC) chair.

 - contributes to a specific field of knowledge OR

-- increases for the faculty member knowledge of their teaching subject matter OR
+- increases the faculty member’s knowledge of their teaching subject matter OR

 - improves the academic courses taught by the faculty member

-One can apply to take one semester off at full pay or two semesters off at half-pay.
-The type of leave is determined in consultation with the department chair, taking into consideration the needs of faculty member, department, and the College.
+One can apply to take one semester off at full-pay or two semesters off at half-pay.
+The type of leave is determined in consultation with the department chair, taking into consideration the needs of the faculty member, department, and the College.

 The Handbook states that “sabbatical leave will be granted only to a faculty member who will have a continuing appointment with the College after the end of the leave and who, at the time of notification of approval for the leave, has not made a commitment inconsistent with his or her return to the College.”
-You are also required to submit a written report of your accomplishments to the Provost’s office within 3 months of returning to campus.
-You may be asked to discuss the results of your sabbatical with your department head.
+Faculty members are also required to submit a written report of accomplishments to the Provost’s office within 3 months of returning to campus.
+In addition, faculty members may be asked to discuss the sabbatical results with their department heads.